 Where the design community meets.

-San Francisco Digital Designer & Analog Screenprinter Joined over 6 years ago
+San Francisco Digital Designer & Analog Screenprinter Joined about 9 years ago

 Thorough, as expected from Eli.
 Good work.

 You can also create shortcuts for free by just going into System Prefs and adding in Sketch's missing key commands:

 What you personally believe is a moot point.
 Your hurt feelings have nothing to do with the fact that we're all born with different abilities.
 It shouldn't make you feel bad that some people are great and some people suck.